Date Joined: July 3, 2020

 Marlinspike rope work and bell pulls

 Fountain pens, dip pens, and pretty ink.
-(I gravitate towards dark purples) Wax seals
+(I gravitate towards dark purples) Wax seals.
+Making my own ink (let me know if you'd like to trade for some)

 Art and Art History, especially European Renaissance, Icelandic and Nordic, Islamic, African and African-American, and all things Expressionist.